How to get certified as a woman-owned small business

 What is the WOSB and EDWOSB certification?

-Through the Small Business Administration (SBA), businesses can get certified as a woman-owned small business (WOSB) or economically disadvantaged woman-owned small business (EDWOSB).
+Through the Small Business Administration (SBA), businesses can get certified as a Women-Owned Small Business (WOSB) or Economically Disadvantaged Women-Owned Small Business (EDWOSB).
 By doing so, your business will be able to bid on government contracts unavailable to businesses without the certification.

 Related: 15 Small business grants all women entrepreneurs should apply for